WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Montane to alpine.
 Woodlands, openings.
 Summer.

-Although this is a fairly common plant through the Rockies and across the northern tier of states, it is not common in the Four Corners region.
+Although this is a fairly common plant through the Rockies and across the northern tier of states, I don't find it often in the Four Corners region.

 In 1753 Linnaeus named this plant Arbutus uva-ursi from collections made in Canada.
 In 1825 Sprengel renamed the plant Arctostaphylos uva-ursi